rjarry/aerc/README.md

     # make install

+By default, aerc will install config files to directories under `/usr/local/aerc`, and will search for templates and stylesets in these locations in order:

+- `${XDG_CONFIG_HOME:-~/.config}/aerc`
+- `${XDG_DATA_HOME:-~/.local/share}/aerc`
+- `/usr/local/share/aerc`
+- `/usr/share/aerc`

+At build time it is possible to add an extra location to this list and to use that location as the default install location for config files by setting the `PREFIX` option like so:

+    # make PREFIX=/custom/location
+    # make install PREFIX=/custom/location

+This will install templates and other config files to `/custom/location/share/aerc`, and man pages to `/custom/location/share/man`.
+This extra location will have lower priority than the XDG locations but higher than the fixed paths.

 ## Contribution Quick Start

 Anyone can contribute to aerc.
 First you need to clone the repository and build